vexx32/PSKoans/CONTRIBUTING.md

         - Committing changes with git directly is a little more work.
         - Run: `git add file.ps1 file2.ps1`
             - This adds the files to the next commit you run, as by default no files are included.
-        - Run: `git commit -m "This is my short message for the commit"`
+        - Run: `git commit -m "commit summary" -m "commit description"`
             - This takes the files that you ran `git add` against and commits them to your local git repo with -m for your message.
 6. Push Origin
     - Check what your origin is by Changing your directory to your repository and running: `git remote -v`